 - Estimate the annual direct and indirect amounts.

 - Specify the benefit, even if the dollar amount cannot be determined.

-Identify the direct and indirect benefits for each department in your organization.
+Identify the direct and indirect benefits for each department in your organisation.
 Following is an example of benefits in the finance and accounting area.
-You’ll need a table like this for each department in your organization.
+You’ll need a table like this for each department in your organisation.

 Summarize all the ERP benefits

 Once all the areas of improvement have been considered, add the sum of the five-year total from each department to determine the total benefit.

 Also, if you found that the “Total 5-Year Difference” from Table 6: Cost Summary in was positive, then it clearly will be more expensive to maintain your legacy system then replace it.
 The amount of savings is a direct benefit amount and should be added to the table below in Line 6.
 If that number was negative (new system costs more than existing) place a zero (0) in Line 6.